celupanow/news-scraper/README.md

 <h3 align="center">News Scraper</h3>
 <p align="center">
-This application allows a user to scrape news articles from time.com and
+This application allows a user to scrape news articles from time.com and allows the user to save them.
+The user can then add notes to their saved articles.
 <br />
 <br />
 <a href="https://celupanow.github.io/news-scraper">View Demo</a>